protolambda/eth-merkle-trees/typing_partials.md

 The typing is then applied by overlaying a view on the backing: views track the backing anchor node, and when a view mutates, its rebinds to the resulting new backing root node.
 This enables you to fork the backing into many different states, and only pay the cost for the modified parts.
 And this applies to both storage as hashing cost.

+Note that this is not new, libraries like [`pyrsistent`](https://pyrsistent.readthedocs.io/en/latest/) already implement this kind of mutable-like interface over immutable tree-based backings.
+The difference here is that **it does not have to be "magic"**: we can implement it ourselves, and bake in good support for:
+- binary trees, with navigation.
+Your favorite data structure by the end of this read.
+- merkle caching by default, `O(loh(N))` hashing cost, nevermind SSZ performance.
+- types are compatible with partial trees, run things on merkle proofs.
+- ownership of the backing tree, manage and store the tree, e.g. fork an older state into a new state with a few modifications, with bare minimum cost.

 ## Tree

 ### Structure